BUEC500C1/news-analyzer-hhn17/README.md

 Final product:
 The aplication is currently hosted on a AWS virtual machine, accessible through the link: http://3.135.222.23/.
+To access, create your own author name.
+Please write down you author ID as this is unchangeable and your only way to login.
+Or use the provided account:
+Name: Test
+ID: e0b6ca1c-d98f-4b97-9a4f-5ac42bccbbb3

 If there is any problem, please contact the git owner.

 The application consists of 5 modules in total: a file uploader, a text ingester, a NLP analysis, a frontend client and a query module.
 The database used is mongodb.